Register to get access to free programming courses with interactive exercises

 exports.server = browserSyncJob;

-Now, when we start the server task, a special local server will be started, the root of which will be the build/ directory of our project.
-After launching, you can go to the address specified in the Local or External.
+When tunning the server task, we start a specific local server, the root of which will be the build/, the directory of our project.
+After launching, you can go to the address specified in the Local or External:

 Starting the Browser-sync server